Texas Open (squash): History of the Texas Open

-The Texas Open with women's pro Tour event as we know it today has an unusual heritage.
-The “parents” are an odd but surprisingly compatible couple: Houston Squash and Dallas Squash.
+The Texas Open women's professional squash tournament originated from a collaboration between the Houston Squash and Dallas Squash organizations.

-The squash association in has a distinguished amateur tournament history, including several Texas Opens during the 1990s.
+The squash association in Houston has a distinguished amateur tournament history, including several Texas Opens during the 1990s.
 In 1996 the organizers added a men's Open draw with prize money.
 It was not a men's professional tour event, but as the prize grew, the number and quality of pro players accepting an invitation to participate increased.
 The 1998 version, hosted by the Met Club and the Houston YMCA, was particularly successful.
 As Rishad Alikhan reported “From the Courts” following the Oct.
-23-25 event in : “This year’s event offered $8500 in prize money in the Open draw and saw the largest number of participants in the tournament’s history with 112 players participating in 127 slots in 10 draws.”
+23-25 event in Houston: “This year’s event offered $8500 in prize money in the Open draw and saw the largest number of participants in the tournament’s history with 112 players participating in 127 slots in 10 draws.”
 The Open final was a 3–1 upset victory for English pro Nick Taylor (at the time ranked 35 in the world) over 1997 World Champion, Australian Rodney Eyles, (ranked 4 at the time).
 Several players participated and a few even featured in the amateur draw honors: Jamie Bush 3.5 winner, Mike Frederick 3.5 Consolation winner, Ken Stillman 50+ Consolation winner, Susan Morrison Women's C/D winner.
 For a number of reasons, 4 years passed before the next staging of a comparable Texas Open in, and by then an interesting change had occurred.